Game: The Whispering Vault

 Whispering Vault is a horror game.
 That warning is taken from it.

 This is a review of the PDF version of the Whispering Vault.
 I was vaguely aware that it had been sold printed on to dead trees in the past but I didn’t know much about it.
-There are lots of great PDF products available in the RPG industry and the Whispering Vault is just one of them.
+There are lots of great PDF products available in the RPG industry, and the Whispering Vault is just one of them.

-The Whispering is something more though, it’s the first PDF that I’ve read that’s compelled me to rush out and buy the original.
+The Whispering is something mor,e though, it’s the first PDF that I’ve read that’s compelled me to rush out and buy the original.
 I’m poor.
 I tried to resist.

 The battle of willpower didn’t last long.
 I mentioned to a friend that I was reading a PDF of the Whispering Vault and summarised it a little for them.
-The news spread and by the end of the day I’d heard back from two (not one, but two) roleplayers I’d not talked to in years because they had copies of the Whispering Vault, like it so much and wanted to tell me so.
+The news spread, and by the end of the day I’d heard back from two (not one, but two) roleplayers I’d not talked to in years because they had copies of the Whispering Vault, like it so much and wanted to tell me so.
 One of them admitted that he’d only used it once, after a single game he’d freaked his players out so much that they thought it best to leave there.

 The Whispering Vault is an excellent horror game.
 It’s scary; the premise is wonderfully frightening, surreal, yes, but spooky as well.
-The artwork is similarly spooky, and so the book (even though the guise of a PDF) oozes atmosphere.
+The artwork is similarly spooky, and so the book (even in the guise of a PDF) oozes atmosphere.
 The game’s designed so well that it’s easy for the GM to spook, unsettle and inspire the players.

-Typical adventures for the Stalkers can begin with their attempt to get past a Guardian, and this isn’t a dice rolling matter, this is a matter of getting in character and acting like Stalkers.
+Typical adventures for the Stalkers can begin with their attempt to get past a Guardian, and this isn’t a dice-rolling matter, this is a matter of getting in character and acting like Stalkers.

 Sometimes powerful beings from the Realm of Essence, beings responsible (in a way) for the Realm of the Flesh, become obsessed with their creation, abandon their duties in Essence and force their way into meaty side of reality.
 This is bad.